Information-Theoretic Storage Cost in Sentence Comprehension: Experiments and Results

 \Cref{fig:coef} shows the mean regression coefficients for information and DLT storage across folds of data for our linear regression models in the \Info and \DLT conditions, respectively.
-For DLT storage, the coefficients in the current region are positive for OneStop GPD and TFD but negative for FPD.
-As for information storage, coefficients in the current region are positive for Natural Stories (SPR, A-Maze) and OneStop TFD, supporting the hypothesis that higher information storage increases processing difficulty.
-We observe a sign reversal in the spillover region, which likely results from the high autocorrelation of information storage ($r = .846$ in Natural Stories and $r = .844$ in OneStop).
+For information storage, coefficients in the current region are positive for all datasets except for OneStop GPD, supporting the hypothesis that higher information storage increases processing difficulty.
 For OneStop GPD, the coefficient is negative.
 This divergence between GPD and TFD suggests a specific reading strategy: high storage cost may prompt readers to move their gaze rightward more quickly to resolve uncertainty, subsequently leading to the regressions reflected in the increased total fixation duration.
-A similar logic likely applies to the negative coefficients observed for FPD in DLT storage.
+As for DLT storage, the coefficients in the current region are consistently negative.
+Recent studies on Japanese, an SOV language, suggest that readers exhibit differing processing strategies in response to high DLT storage cost, resulting in variable directions of the effect~\citep{isono-etal-ur,isono-kajikawa-2026}.
+Against this backdrop, it remains an important question for future research to explore whether our negative effect reflects a uniform speed-up strategy among readers on average or stems from language-specific structural factors.